e-dong/MyShell/README.md

 # MyShell
+Status: Finished

-This program implements an Unix Shell
+This program implements a unix shell in C.

+***Please note this program only works on Linux OS